Logic (rapper): 2021–2022: Return to music and Vinyl Days

 In January 2022, Logic announced his seventh studio album was in production, titled Vinyl Days.
 On April 18, he announced he was co-headlining the Vinyl Verse tour with fellow rapper Wiz Khalifa to promote the upcoming album set to release on June 17.
 The tour would begin on July 27 in Irvine, CA. On April 22, he released two singles, "Tetris" and "Decades", which would be featured on the album, and then released new singles every week preceding the release of the album.

+On January 28, 2022, Logic was a guest star in two episodes from the animated series The Legend of Vox Machina.

 On June 17, 2022, Logic released his seventh studio album, Vinyl Days to positive reviews.
+The album featured guest appearances from Action Bronson, Currensy, Russ, Wiz Khalifa, Royce da 5'9, RZA, AZ, DJ Premier, and The Game.
+A concert tour took place in July and August to promote the album.
 On numerous songs on the album, Logic would state his next album would be titled College Park, to be released soon.

+On "Sayonara", the album's closing track, Logic reflected on his deal with Def Jam Recordings, claiming that his relationship with his label had its "ups and downs".
+In the song, Logic states "This what I'ma say about Def Jam, look, man... everybody, I fuck with y'all, I rock with y'all.
+Any other fuckboys behind the scenes, y'all could suck a dick, eat my whole fuckin' ballsack."

+An accompanying documentary for the album was released on July 13, 2022.